Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 The biggest of these is that round cut diamonds are always round.
 While there can be some slight variation in length to width ratio between different round cut diamonds, all round diamonds have either a perfect or near-perfect round shape.

 Oval cut diamonds, on the other hand, come in a variety of oval shapes.
 Depending on the length to width ratio of an oval cut diamond, it may have a wide, normal or slender oval shape.

 The second is the level of brilliance.
 A diamond’s brilliance refers to the strength of its sparkle and fire.
 Oval cut and round cut diamonds are both brilliant cuts, meaning they’re designed to maximize the reflection of light and create a powerful sparkle.
 In fact, they both have the same number of facets — 58, to be precise.

 Assuming all other factors are equal, a round brilliant cut diamond will have a slightly stronger sparkle than an equivalent oval cut diamond.
 However, the difference between these two diamond shapes is very subtle, with both offering an excellent level of brilliance and fire.

 The third is the perceived size.
 Because the oval cut diamond shape has an elongated design, an oval cut diamond will look slightly larger than a round brilliant cut diamond of the same carat weight.

-For example, this 1 carat round cut brilliant diamond has measurements of 6.49*6.46mm.
-This 1 carat oval cut diamond, which is identical in carat weight, has measurements of 7.55*5.54mm.
+For example, this 1 carat round cut brilliant diamond from James Allen has measurements of 6.49*6.46mm.
+This 1 carat oval cut diamond from James Allen, which is identical in carat weight, has measurements of 7.55*5.54mm.
 Because of its extra length, it will appear slightly larger than the equivalently-sized round cut diamond once it’s set in an engagement ring.

 This makes the oval cut a great shape to consider if you’re looking for a diamond that appears larger than its true carat weight.